Is Burnham about to punish "rich" pensioners?

 1/ I made national insurance contributions before 1992.
 Legislation cannot be retrospective therefore any contributions before 1992 must be contractual and entitle me to some proportion of state pension.

-2/ I have on a couple of occassions made voluntary NI contributions for missing years into order to have the number of years needed for a full state pension.
+2/ I have on a couple of occasions made voluntary NI contributions for missing years into order to have the number of years needed for a full state pension.
 These were made on the assumption that I would be entitled to the state pension.
-Had I had the full knowledge that some thief like Burnham would steal £557,000 from me then I would not have made these contributions.
+Had I had the full knowledge that some thief like Burnham would steal £557,000 from me then I would never have made these contributions.
 I would have put them into my private pension instead.
+Looking at my and my employer lifetime NI record I could in fact purchase an index linked annuity giving me £28,759 which is better than what the government is offering with the state pension - I would have opted out from NI.
+Anyway from a legal challenge perspective a bare minimum these voluntary contributions should be refunded with interest.
+I would not have made them if I knew they would be stolen - I don't voluntarily pay extra tax for the fun of it.

-3/ Had I known this theft could happen, I would have emigrated and not paid into the system.
+3/ Had I known this theft could happen, I would have emigrated and not paid into the system at all.
 The government failed to make disclosures about it's plan.
 You can download your national insurance contribution record - I suggest you do (print and save).
-I could have bought a better pension for my contributions than the state pension is offering me.
+I could have bought a better pension for my national insurance contributions than the state pension is offering me.
+Under normal contract law the terms of the engagement are clear for the term on the contract - the government is deciding to unilaterally change the terms mid-term....

 4/ The government is running a Ponzi scheme.
 It is failing to ring fence or invest my pension contributions.
 The criminals behind this scheme should go to prison.